sbatson5/firestore-jest-mock/README.md

 > Jest Mock for testing Google Cloud Firestore

-A simple way to mock calls to Cloud Firestore, allowing you to asser that you are requesting data correctly.
+A simple way to mock calls to Cloud Firestore, allowing you to assert that you are requesting data correctly.

 This is <strong>not</strong> a pseudo-database -- it is only for testing you are interfacing with firebase/firestore the way you expect.